Eddevinc/AVD-STU-DEMO/AVD_DEMO.md

    ![ws name.](media/img5.png)

-1. Enter the credentials for *EvanA@AVDDemo.com* and click on **Submit**.
+1. Enter the credentials for **Erika.6182@AVDDemo.com** and click on **Submit**.

    ![ws name.](media/img6.png)

-1. Once signed in, because this is the first login for the user, the M365 Apps will require Activation which is acquired online based on the user licenses, Click on **Sign In**.
+1. Once signed in, the M365 Apps will Auto Activate.

    ![ws name.](media/img7.png)

 >**Talk through tip:**
->The first login requires M365 App Activation which requires Sign in.
+>The first login does SSO in M365 App which also Activates M365 Apps based on the User License.
->Even on the above screen, if you notice the top right hand side corner; the user is already logged in using SSO.
+>On the above screen, if you notice the top right hand side corner; the user is already logged in using SSO.

 1. Upon successful Activation, the user can use the M365 Apps.